nicoretis/Courier-Financial-and-Weather-analysis/README.md

-# Financial and weather analysis of a courier activity
+# Financial and weather analysis of a restaurant courier activity

 Jupyter notebook with the data I collected while I was working as a courier connected with weather data analysis.